David Brailer: Health Evolution Partners

-On April 12, 2006, Kisimul Group was acquired by Bowman Capital in a £8.5 million deal.

 On March 23, 2011, CambridgeSoft was acquired by PerkinElmer, Inc. in a $220 million deal.

-On December 7, 2017, CenseoHealth and Advance Health were acquired by New Mountain Capital for an undisclosed amount.
+On December 7, 2017, CenseoHealth Health were acquired by New Mountain Capital for an undisclosed amount.

+On July 23, 2017, Kisimul Group was acquired by Antin Infrastructure Partners in a £200 million+ deal.

 On January 10, 2018, Freedom Innovations was acquired by Otto Bock HealthCare for an undisclosed amount.

+On December 30, 2024, Prolacta Biosciences was acquired by EW Healthcare Partners for an undisclosed amount.

 Cigna

 In September 2022, Dr. Brailer was named the Chief Health Officer of Cigna.

-Brailer serves on a number of boards of directors, including Prolacta Biosciences, Walgreens, and Health Evolution.
+Brailer was later named Chief Transformation Officer of The Cigna Group, where he led enterprise-wide efforts to position the company as a leader in consumer value.
+Brailer left his roles at The Cigna Group in September, 2025 to return to investing and public policy.